torvalds/linux/Documentation/admin-guide/pm/intel-speed-select.rst

 intel-speed-select configuration tool
 ======================================

-Most Linux distribution packages may include the "intel-speed-select" tool.
-If not, it can be built by downloading the Linux kernel tree from kernel.org.
+Most GNU/Linux distribution packages may include the "intel-speed-select" tool.
+If not, it can be built by downloading the GNU/Linux kernel tree from kernel.org.
 Once downloaded, the tool can be built without building the full kernel.

 From the kernel tree, run the following commands::